Helping you grow closer to God

 And for the great majority of people in this room you’re the conduit of that love.

 And for others, this is an exciting day for you.
 You don’t know it yet.
-But He brought you on this day to reconcile you to Himself.
+But He brought you in this room, on this day to reconcile you to Himself.
 For you to know that He’s real, He loves you, you have a problem like we all do.
 But Jesus came to rescue you.

 And so at the end of the book He tells us what’s going to happen forever in history.
 And it’s called restoration or consummation.
 Jesus is going to return and He promised He would make all things right in heaven and on earth.
 I mean, that’s hope!